Vivian Answers Day #12: Osteoarthritis, Red Algae, Hiatal Hernia, Femur Fractures, Maca Powder, Green Tea, And More!

 Thanks for all your good info.

-As I write in the Save Our Bones Program, polyphenols are known to play an important role in bone health.
+As I write in the Osteoporosis Reversal Program, polyphenols are known to play an important role in bone health.
 And green tea is among the richest source of these powerful antioxidants.
 The problem is that, as you correctly write, tea leaves in general accumulate more fluoride than any other edible plant, and green tea ranks among the first.

 But it’s a shame to have to give up the health benefits of green tea, so I looked for a solution, and found one: organic green tea extract.
 It is free of toxic pesticides, fluoride, and other synthetic chemicals.
 Plus it’s a super-concentrated source of bone healthy polyphenols.
 Just a few drops in one cup of water is equivalent to more than 10 cups of regular green tea.